OFFIS-mosaik/mosaik/docs/glossary.rst

       Sometimes, the term *simulator* also refers all kinds of processes that can talk to mosaik, including actual simulators, control strategies, visualization servers, database adapters and so on.

+   Step
+      Mosaik executes simulators in discrete time steps.
+The step size of a simulator can be an arbitrary integer.
+It can also vary during the simulation.

+      Mosaik does not dictate a unit for the simulation time and step size.
+The convention is to use seconds, but it is no problems if all simulators used minutes or milli seconds – as long as all of them assume the same unit.